 ISA specialty tours will take place on Friday, April 24.
 After departing from The Brown Palace Hotel, tour participants will have an opportunity to explore destinations such as the Denver Art Museum, Clyfford Still Museum, Kirkland Museum and more, as well as enjoy lunch at Avelina.
-Fine Art and AF+DA tour schedules will be available shortly, with confirmed stops.

 Tours are $115 and include transportation and lunch.
 Limited availability.
 Add to your conference registration.